iwilare/category-theory-course-2025/2025-02-27 - Lecture 5 - Products.md

 - > The pair expansion property for the pairing arrow says that pairs are determined by their `fst` and `snd`, and nothing else:
     *If I take a pair $p$, destructure it into its two components and then recombine it back using pairs it's just the same as giving the pair directly.*

-    The pair expansion equation translates to the fact that, intuitively, for every `p: Pair`:
+    The pair expansion equation translates to the fact that, intuitively, for every `p: Pair<A,B>`:

     ```rust
     Pair(p.first, p.second) = p